 March 21-22, 2015 at Jamestown Settlement

 Re-enactors will portray soldiers and military encounters from Roman times, the medieval period, Hundred Years’ War, War of the Roses, French and Indian War, American Revolution, War of 1812, and American Civil War.
-Re-enactors depicting World Wars I and II, the Korean War and the Vietnam War will take visitors through the 20th century.
+Re-enactors depicting World Wars I and II, the Vietnam War and the Falklands War will take visitors through the 20th century.
 The Virginia Army National Guard will represent the present.

-A cannon salute aboard the Susan Constant on Saturday will mark the beginning of a children’s parade on the ships’ pier.
-There, the Honor Guard will lead young troops through the re-created colonial fort and campsites to formally present ribbons to each of the participating military units.
-A posting of unit colors, followed by a closing ceremony, will take place at 3 p.m.
-Sunday.
+A cannon salute near military demonstration field at 1 p.m.
+Saturday will mark the beginning of a children’s parade.
+There, young “troops” will march through the re-created colonial fort and campsites to formally present ribbons to each of the participating military units.

 A military pass-in-review, led by The Federal City Brass Band, will take place at 3 p.m.
 Sunday and will feature recognition of re-enactor units judged on camp sites, clothing and cooking presentations, and field demonstrations.